History of the world's tallest buildings: Determination of height

-The Council on Tall Buildings and Urban Habitat uses three different criteria for determining the height of a tall building, each of which may give a different result.
-"Height of the highest floor" is one criterion, and "height to the top of any part of the building" is another, but the default criterion used by the CTBUH is "height of the architectural top of the building", which includes spires but not antennae, masts or flag poles.
+The Council on Tall Buildings and Urban Habitat (CTBUH) has been generally recognized as the arbiter on the building height of skyscrapers since the mid-20th century.
+In the early 1970's they promulgated the criteria that height is measured "from the sidewalk of the main entrance to the structural top of the building including penthouse and tower."
+In 1996, during the controversy over whether the Petronas Twin Towers or the Sears Tower should be considered the world's tallest building, the CTBUH adopted three new height criteria.
+When determining the height of a tall building, each of the three criteria may give a different result.
+"Height of the highest floor" is one criterion, and "height to the top of any part of the building" is another, but the default criterion used by the CTBUH is "height of the architectural top of the building", which includes spires but not antennas, masts or flag poles.

 Before the 20th century

 Before the 13th century

 Early tall buildings were similar to the record-setting Egyptian pyramid structures.
-In 1400 BC the 70 m ziggurat of Dur-Kurigalzu was constructed in Iraq, and in 601 BC the Etemenanki ziggurat of Babylon (91 m) followed.
+In 1400 BC the 70 m ziggurat of Dur-Kurigalzu was constructed in Mesopotamia, and in 601 BC the Etemenanki ziggurat of Babylon (91 m) followed.
 The 70 m La Danta of El Mirador (Guatemala) and the 73 m Amaravati Stupa of Amaravati (India) were constructed in around 300 BC.

-The Lighthouse of Alexandria (Egypt) had a height of between 103 and 118 m and existed between the 3rd century BC and 14th century AD.
+The Lighthouse of Alexandria in Egypt had a height of between 103 and 118 m and existed between the 3rd century BC and 14th century AD.

-The Pantheon in Rome, finished in the early 2nd century CE, has an ancient Roman height record from floor to top of 43.45 m, which exactly corresponds to the diameter of its interior space and was only slightly surpassed by the Pont du Gard structure.
+The Pantheon in Rome, finished in the early 2nd century AD, has an ancient Roman height record from floor to top of 43.45 m, which exactly corresponds to the diameter of its interior space and was only slightly surpassed by the Pont du Gard structure.
 The Hagia Sophia, built in AD 537 in Constantinople, reaches a height of 55 m.

-The ancient Kushan stupa of Kanishka (now in Pakistan, near Peshawar), completed around AD 200, had a height of between 120 and 170 m.
+The ancient Kushan stupa of Kanishka, located in the present-day Pakistan, near Peshawar, completed around AD 200, had a height of between 120 and 170 m.
 The Chinese explorer Xuanzhang described it as the tallest building in the world in his book Records of the western Region.
 The Sri Lankan Jetavanaramaya stupa, constructed in the 3rd century, measured 122 m from its construction until the 11th century.
 Its current height is 71 m.

-Another short-lived structure was the 6th-century wooden Yongning Pagoda (永宁宝塔) with a height of about 137 m to 155 m in Luoyang, China.
+Another short-lived structure was the 6th-century wooden Yongning Pagoda with a height of about 137 m to 155 m in Luoyang, China.

-Hwangnyongsa, or Hwangnyong Temple (also spelled Hwangryongsa), is a former Buddhist temple in the city of Gyeongju, South Korea.
+Hwangnyongsa, or Hwangnyong Temple, and sometimes spelled Hwangryongsa, is a former Buddhist temple in the city of Gyeongju, South Korea.
 Completed in the 7th century, the enormous nine-storey structure was built entirely of interlocking timbers with no iron nails.
 It had a standing total height of 68 to 80 m, making it the tallest structure in East Asia and the tallest wooden structure in the world at the time of its construction.
 It was destroyed by invading Mongol forces in 1238.